-DVLA are bringing out a new rule which is due to take place as from 18th November 2012 and this is that any vehicle dating pre 1960 will no longer require an MOT.
-This may seem like great news at first as anyone who is not interested in the actual registration number on the vehicle will not have to get their vehicle MOT'd and have the hassle of taking it to a garage each year and paying for the MOT itself, but when you look in to the consequences of this change it is going to have a major impact on classic car enthusiasts all over the country.
+DVLA are bringing out a new rule which is due to take place as from 18th November 2012 and this is, that any vehicle dating pre 1960 will no longer require an MOT.
+This may seem like great news at first as anyone who is not interested in the actual registration number on the vehicle will not have to get their annual MOT.
+But it is potentially going to have a major impact on classic car enthusiasts all over the country.
 There will be many people that collect classic cars and some may even just buy them for the old registration marks that they carry in a hope that they will be able to higher the value of their car and or sell the number plate separately from the vehicle itself.

 As this new rule is coming soon there will be a high demand for private individuals and private number plate brokers all over the country to put old registration marks on retention documents or transfer the registration mark to another vehicle that they are able to transfer at a later date.

 Many private individuals and number plate dealers will collect old classic cars purely to take the registration number off the vehicle to either sell or keep for themselves as an investment or for their own vehicles.
 As DVLA have only just released this information many people will not even hear about it and may then face losing their private number plates as after November they will not be able to take the number plate off the vehicle or transfer it to another.
 This could have a major knock on effect to the classic car and cherished number plate industry to say the least.
 It is quite scary to think where this may lead and what other new rules DVLA will bring out in the future with not much notification.